unjs/mlly/README.md

 ### `findExportNames`

-Same as `fineExports` but returns array of export names.
+Same as `findExports` but returns array of export names.

 ```js
 import { findExports } from 'mlly'